 Lykoi cats retain a strong prey drive and love stalking people, other animals, and, if there are no other options, their toys.
-They may be happiest among their outdoor cat colonies, and are not generally adopted as pets.
+Although they sound like scary predators, they are a friendly and playful breed.

 - Donskoy: © Nickolas Titkov / Wikipedia Commons / CC-BY-SA-2.0